CagriCatik/FlowScribe/generated/YouTube_Content_Idea_Generator.md

 ## 1. Overview

 This workflow automates the discovery of YouTube video ideas from viewer comments.
-It:
+It works by:

 1. Receives a chat message containing a YouTube video URL (or any string that can be used as a start URL).
 2. Scrapes the comments of that video via an Apify actor.